19hours/sg-statutes/Acts/Land Titles Act.md

 “relevant authority” means any Government department or authority or statutory authority empowered to approve plans for development or subdivision of any land or plans relating to the construction of any building under the Planning Act (Cap.
 232) or under any other written law and includes the competent authority;

+“State title” means any grant or lease issued under the State Lands Act (Cap.
+314) or State Lands Ordinance 1886 and includes a Crown grant or lease issued under the Crown Lands Ordinance 1886 at any time prior to 16th September 1963;

+[Act 8 of 2014 wef 15/08/2014]

 “subdivided building” has the same meaning as in the Land Titles (Strata) Act (Cap.
 158);

 “unregistered land” means any land which has not yet been brought under the provisions of this Act.

 [17/2001; 10/2003; 30/2003]

-(2) A reference in this Act to a State grant or lease shall include a reference to a Crown grant or lease issued at any time prior to 16th September 1963.
+(2) [Deleted by Act 8 of 2014 wef 15/08/2014]

 (3) A reference to land alienated by the State shall include a reference to land alienated by the Crown at any time prior to 16th September 1963.